-- Viability of Investments: Any new investment (whether it be an acquisition of another company, launch of a new product or service, or technology, plant or real estate purchase) will be assessed in a financial forecast to determine if the investment is viable and profitable.
+- Viability of Investments: Any new investment (whether it be an acquisition of another company, the launch of a new product or service, or technology, plant, or real estate purchase) will be assessed in a financial forecast to determine if the investment is viable and profitable.

 - Manage/Reduce Financial Risk: Identifying financial risks ahead of time allows an organization to strategize ways to eliminate or reduce the risk.
 No one wants to be blindsided by any financial hit, especially one that could have been seen coming.